 Three remarks are necessary here: first, activity is prior in time in a more governing way than potency because the framework in which activity is primary encompasses the framework in which potency is primary.
 The temporal framework of an individual abstracts from the conditions of the individual’s emergence, but does not alter them.

 Second, the wider view allows individual sources of generation (e.g., parents) to become visible as what they are, namely sources.
-These sources have been generated, and are sources of generation: Aristotle does not say a child comes from a man, but that a man comes from a man.24 This means that Genetic Priority gives us evidence for the structure of priority proper to sources (archai) in general, namely, that generated things are sources.
+These sources have been generated, and they are sources of generation: Aristotle does not say a child comes from a man, but that a man comes from a man.24 This means that Genetic Priority gives us evidence for the structure of priority proper to sources in general, namely, that generated things are sources.
 In the Individual Sequence, by contrast, things have, in important respects, already come to be.

 Third, unlike the Individual Sequence, which accounts for the development of the capacities and activities of already existing beings, Genetic Priority accounts for the birth and existence of individual beings themselves.
 This means that priority in coming-to-be is already priority in being.